trinitronx/docs.vagrantup.com/source/v2/networking/basic_usage.html.md

 ## Multiple Networks

-Multiple networks can be defined by having muliple `config.vm.network` calls within the Vagrantfile.
+Multiple networks can be defined by having multiple `config.vm.network` calls within the Vagrantfile.
 The exact meaning of this can differ for each [provider](/v2/providers/index.html), but in general the order specifies the order in which the networks are enabled.